netlas-io/netlas-cookbook/README.md

-## What other interesting things can be found in the meta tags of html documents?
+### What Other Interesting Things Can Be Found in the Meta Tags of HTML Document?

 In addition to the author's name, meta tags can contain a variety of information: encoding, language, permission to index the page by search engine robots, text for link cards in social networks, OpenGraph metadata, and much more.
 Here are some more examples of meta tags that may contain useful information for investigations: